yuting1008/gen-cv/avatar/interactive/my-readme.md

       <img src="./img/12-bing.png" alt="drawing" style="width:600px;"/>

 5. Run the cells in the `create-index-and-database.ipynb` notebook to upload the product data to Azure AI Search and the Azure SQL Database.
    - When you are testing connection to the SQL Server, if you receive error message saying that *Azure Active Directory only authentication is enabled.
-Please contact your system administrator*, please follow the instrucion below: \
+Please contact your system administrator*, please disable Microsoft Entra authentication only in your SQL server. \
       <img src="./img/13-enable-sql-authentication.png" alt="drawing" style="width:600px;"/>

    - When you are testing connection to the SQL Server, if you receive error message saying that *Cannot open server 'YOUR_SERVER' requested by the login.
-Client with IP address 'YOUR_IP_ADDRESS' is not allowed to access the server*, please follow the instrucion below: \
+Client with IP address 'YOUR_IP_ADDRESS' is not allowed to access the server*, please add your current IP address to your SQL server. \
       <img src="./img/14-add-ip-address.png" alt="drawing" style="width:600px;"/>

 6. In case you are using an Azure Speech Services instance in a region different from `westeurope`, update line 17 of `main.js` in the `src/js` folder to reflect that. \
     <img src="./img/18-change-region.png" alt="drawing" style="width:600px;"/>

 7. This application can be deployed using Azure Static Web Apps.
 Refer to this [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to learn more.
 This application is using no front-end frameworks.
 If you are using **Visual Studio Code**, you can execute the following steps:
     - Install the Azure Static Web Apps and Azure Functions extensions
     - Open Azure extension, select your subscription, and right-click on Static Web Apps extension folder, select **Create Static Web App ...
 (Advanced)** \
         <img src="./img/15-create-static-web-app.png" alt="drawing" style="width:600px;"/>